izagawd/cast_slotmap/README.md

   reading past the end of the value, and so on.
 That's undefined behavior, not a `None`.
 Reach for it only when you can guarantee the key's type still matches the value in its slot.
 - **`CastMap<K, Ptr>`** — the safe, recommended API over `slotmap::SlotMap`.
-  Values live in a box that records its concrete `TypeId` (`TypeTaggedBox`, or any box implementing `ConcreteTypeId` — an `unsafe` trait, since a wrong type id would make the checked lookups unsound); every keyed lookup recovers the type id implied by the key's metadata, and compares it to the slot's.
+  Values live behind a type-tagged pointer that records their concrete `TypeId` (`TypeTaggedBox`, or any stored pointer implementing `ConcreteTypeId` — an `unsafe` trait, since a wrong type id would make the checked lookups unsound); every keyed lookup recovers the type id implied by the key's metadata, and compares it to the slot's.
 A mistyped key returns `None` instead of being